|

 When you return from a ride, prop the bike up and spray off the majority

-water sideways at the bike.
-Doing so may force the water into the pedals,
+the water sideways at the bike.
+Doing so may force the water into

-hubs and bottom bracket, which may compromise the grease and bearings
+the pedals, hubs and bottom bracket, which may compromise the grease

-inside these components.
-Instead, spray water only from above and dont
+and bearings inside these components.
+Instead, spray water only from

 Once youve knocked off most of the dirt, fill the bucket with

-into a sparkling wonder in about 15 minutes.
-And itll save the
+monster into a sparkling wonder in about 15 minutes.
+And itll

-paint finish and help keep the parts running nicely because youve
+save the paint finish and help keep the parts running nicely because

-gotten rid of all the dirt and grime.
-Dont forget though to relube
+youve gotten rid of all the dirt and grime.
+Dont forget

-things after the bath because if you leave the parts wet with water,
+though to relube things after the bath because if you leave the parts

 Tips: to quickly clean bikes that aren’t too